DALLAS – Today in Aviation, the American-built, three-engined Boeing 727 entered service with launch customer Eastern Air Lines in 1964.

-The type was introduced by the carrier on the Philadelphia (PHL) to Miami (MIA) via Washington (DCA) route.
+The carrier introduced the type on the Philadelphia (PHL) to Miami (MIA) via Washington (DCA) route.

 All three airlines significantly impacted the 727s final design and even engine choice.
 Initially, the jet was to be powered by Rolls Royce RB163 Spey engines.
 However, EA and UA pushed for the Pratt & Whitney JT8D power plant, which eventually became the standard engine type.